5.1 The registration assessment explained

 The standard a pre-registration trainee must achieve to pass the registration assessment remains the same across each sitting.
 The pass mark for each paper varies from sitting to sitting depending on the combined difficulty of the questions.This is to make sure that the assessment is fair and that the standard is maintained.
 Candidates must achieve the pass mark or above for each paper in order to demonstrate that they have achieved the required standard for safe and effective practice.

-The pass mark for the assessment is arrived at using an evidence-based standard setting process - a recognised method used by examination bodies to derive pass marks for papers in order to apply a set standard across sittings.
+The pass mark for the assessment is arrived at using evidence-based standard setting processes - recognised methods used by examination bodies to derive pass marks for papers in order to apply a set standard across sittings.
 When preparing assessment papers, a standard-setting panel of pharmacists assesses the standard of each question in each of the papers.
-Panel members all have first-hand experience of working with recently qualified and preregistration trainee pharmacists.
-Members work in all sectors and are based in England, Scotland, Wales and Northern Ireland.
 The standard setting panel reviews each question in relation to difficulty and this process produces a provisional pass mark for each paper.

 Before agreeing pass marks for each paper, the Board of Assessors undertakes a full review of the performance of the questions, and the papers as a whole.
 This includes statistical analysis of the relative level of difficulty.

 You won’t need to bring reference sources to the assessment.
 You will use only the reference sources provided.

 Examples of possible reference sources include: